eldyl/rust-zero2prod/README.md

 # Zero to Production in Rust

-WIP - currently working through the book.
+WIP - currently working through [Zero to Production in Rust](https://www.zero2prod.com/).